In case of emergencies caused by fire, water, or wind/tornadoes, what steps should state agencies, Alabama Community

 Step 5: Solicit at Least Three Contractors’ Proposals

-Documentation must show a minimum of three proposals were sought even if a lesser number respond.
+Documentation must show a minimum of three proposals were sought even if a lesser number respond; a tabulation of bids must be issued.
 Repair and/or

 replacement work requires the issuance of a construction contract for a contractor to be paid.
 Designers

-shall include the bid tab with the prepared construction contract documents.
+shall attach the bid tab and the Owner's Declaration of Emergency to the prepared construction contract documents.
 Contracts for state agencies, ACCS and

 PSCA-funded emergency projects must be submitted to DCM for review.
 Contracts for fully locally-funded K-12 emergency projects must be submitted